 Documents and records are used all throughout the company.
 Nobody should know more about document compliance standards and control than the Document Compliance Manager.
 Your experience with documenting process and procedures like Good Manufacturing Practices (GMP), ISO standards (i.e. 9001), Sarbanes Oxley, or 21 CFR 820 within a regulated industry are important to managing and controlling compliance documents and records.

-As a Document Compliance Manager, your Knowledge of Quality documents, the documentation process, and quality forms and records is crucial to maintaining your company’s document compliance program.
+As a Document Compliance Manager, your Knowledge of Quality documents, the documentation process, quality forms and records is crucial to maintaining your company’s document compliance document management program.
 You are responsible for organizing documents for fast retrieval using document management software.
 Managing documents, records, forms, and work instructions is vital to maintaining your company’s compliance program.